bunkerity/bunkerweb/README.md

 # Create your own image

 You can use bunkerity/bunkerized-nginx as a base image for your web application.
 Here is a Dockerfile example :
 ```
 FROM bunkerity/bunkerized-nginx

-# Copy your web files to a folder
-COPY ./web-files/ /opt/web-files

-# Optional : add your own script to be executed on startup
+# Add your own script to be executed on startup
 COPY ./my-entrypoint.sh /entrypoint.d/my-entrypoint.sh
 RUN chmod +x /entrypoint.d/my-entrypoint.sh

-# Mandatory variables to make things working
-ENV ROOT_FOLDER /opt/web-files
-ENV PHP_OPEN_BASEDIR /opt/web-files/:/tmp/

-# Optional variables
+# Edit default settings
 ENV MAX_CLIENT_SIZE 100m
-ENV PHP_UPLOAD_MAX_FILESIZE 100M
+ENV BLOCK_TOR_EXIT_NODE no
-ENV WRITE_ACCESS yes
+ENV USE_ANTIBOT captcha
-ENV ADDITIONAL_MODULES php7-mysqli php7-json php7-session
 ```

-You can have a look at [bunkerized-phpmyadmin](https://github.com/bunkerity/bunkerized-phpmyadmin) which is a secure phpMyAdmin Docker image based on bunkerized-nginx.

 # Include custom configurations
 Custom configurations files (ending with .conf suffix) can be added in some directory inside the container :